If you’re interested in communication tools and personal development, you may want to learn more about NLP.

 This communication method emphasizes the importance of both verbal and nonverbal cues.

-Mirroring or matching someone’s energy (or sometimes, posture) can help you appear more likeable or trustworthy at the unconscious level.
+Mirroring or matching someone’s energy (or sometimes, posture) can help you appear more likable or trustworthy at the unconscious level.

 “This exercise helps you speak of your actions, beliefs, and behavior in third person and become less emotional and less attached to your position about something specific,” says Mosaner.